 A significant birthday, special anniversary, Valentine’s Day or second honeymoon – there could be lots of reasons why you’re planning a romantic holiday away and researching city breaks.
-However, don’t waste time hunting for the perfect place to enjoy together.
-Here’s our shortlist of the 6 most romantic cities in Europe.
+There’s no need to waste time hunting for the perfect place to enjoy together, becuase we have put together a shortlist of the six most romantic cities in Europe for you.

 Any holiday to Italy is destined to be romantic.
 Rome, Venice, Verona, the Amalfi Coast, Lake Garda – when you think about it, the country boasts some of the most romantic scenery and places in Europe.
 Florence is an idyllic destination too, and you can’t help but fall in love with the Tuscany capital.
 Everywhere you look there are fine examples of Renaissance art and architecture, from Botticelli’s beautiful Birth of Venus at the Uffizi Gallery to Michelangelo’s marvellous marble statue of David, found at the Accademia – book tickets online in advance to avoid the queues.